-7.1.3 Classification by activity
+7.1.4 NACE as classification by activity

-The Statistical Classification of Economic Activities in the European Community, commonly referred to as NACE, is used to produce detailed data by enterprise characteristics (TEC data).
+The Statistical Classification of Economic Activities in the European Community, commonly referred to as NACE, is used to produce detailed data by enterprise characteristics ((i.e. by size, sector of economic activity or level of concentration).